algosup/2024-2025-project-3-quickest-path-team-2/documents/technical/technical_specification.md

 │  └── user_Manual
-├── README.md   # a resume of what the project stand for and how to use it ├── src # folder where all the code will be implemented │  ├── build # folder where all the build files will be stored │  ├── data # folder where .csv file will be stored
+├── README.md   # a resume of what the project stand for and how to use it ├── src # folder where all the code will be implemented │  ├── api # folder where all the api code will be stored │  ├── build # folder where all the build files will be stored │  ├── data # folder where .csv file will be stored
 │  │  └── example.csv